-Pros and Cons of Wet Room Bathrooms
+Pros of a Wet Room Bathroom

 Due to their open design and lack of need for shower trays, a wet bathroom is ideal for those members of the family with mobility difficulties.
 The open floor plan and accessible shower is very accommodating for those in wheelchairs or using walkers.